EU Mobilizes €95M in Blended Financing to Support BioNTech mRNA Vaccine Plant in Rwanda

 EC Commissioner Jozef Skila

-BioNTech COO Sierk Poetting expressed his support to the Team Europe and the Coalition for Epidemic Preparedness Innovations (CEPI) for their important contribution to the fostering of an advanced mRNA vaccine ecosystem in Africa.
+BioNTech COO Sierk Poetting expressed his support for Team Europe and the Coalition for Epidemic Preparedness Innovations (CEPI) for their important contribution to the fostering of an advanced mRNA vaccine ecosystem in Africa.
 In 2024, CEPI pledged a grant of EUR 130 million to foster #VaccineEquity.

-The Vaccine Plant in Rwanda is expected to make a significant contribution to meeeting several UN Sustainable Development Goals (#SDG).
-In particular, it will promote Good Heath and Well-Being (SDG3) through Industrializationand innovation (SDG9) while reducing vaccine inequities (SDG10).
+The Vaccine Plant in Rwanda is expected to make a significant contribution to meeting several UN Sustainable Development Goals (#SDG).
+In particular, it will promote Good Health and Well-Being (SDG3) through industrialization and innovation (SDG9) while reducing vaccine inequities (SDG10).